 During your time on the South Africa volunteer programs, you will live in our Volunteer House.
 This is located in Observatory - better known as ‘Obz’ by the locals!
 Home to South African’s oldest Astronomical Observatory, this is Cape Town’s most bohemian suburb; an arty district.
 The main entertainment area is located only a 10 minute walk from the hostel, along lower Main Road.
 During the day, this road is home to various boutique shops, restaurants and cafes.
 However, at night, the street comes to life, with a vibrant nightlife.

 The accommodation is basic but comfortable.
-Moreover, Wi-Fi is available, but there will be a small charge via a voucher system.
-Each room has bunk beds with up to 8 people per room.
-These are usually single-sex rooms, although this cannot be guaranteed.
+Moreover, Wi-Fi is available free of charge.
+Each room has bunk beds with up to 8 people per room (on a single-sex basis).
 Bathrooms are shared, with showers and western-style toilets.
 During the winter period (June to August) it can get quite cold, so please bring warm clothes.
 International volunteers are provided with a bedsheet and blanket.
 However, you may also choose to bring a sleeping bag or buy an additional blanket from the local store for extra warmth.

 The house has a communal area for volunteers to hang out after completing volunteer work in South Africa.
 Moreover, the Volunteer House comes with sofas, a flat-screen TV and DVD player.
 In addition, there will also be fridge space available for volunteers to store any chilled items.
 Each volunteer will be assigned their own lockable cupboard for the safekeeping of small valuable items.
 For example, this could be storing your passport and/or money.
 Therefore, volunteers are advised to bring with them a small lock to make use of these.